 The Elizabeth Macarthur Agricultural Institute is leading a $900,000 study looking at virology issues, including new state-of-the-art testing techniques and how various animals, including horses, dogs and cats, contract and respond to the deadly disease.

 CSIRO’s Australian Animal Health Laboratory is also leading a project looking at the transmission and impacts of Hendra virus in dogs.

 Can my dog catch Hendra virus through direct contact with flying foxes?

-There is no evidence to suggest that dogs can be infected with Hendra virus directly from flying foxes.
-The only dog that has tested positive for Hendra virus is believed to have been infected via close contact with an infected horse.
+The two dogs that have tested positive for Hendra virus are believed to have been infected via close contact with an infected horse.
 The risk of a dog being infected by direct contact with a flying foxes (including flying fox faeces, urine or eating or playing with a flying fox) appears extremely low.
 Research is continuing to increase our understanding of the transmission of Hendra virus between flying foxes, horses, dogs and humans.